 Thank you so much for your interest in supervising Denver Law students to satisfy their Public Service Requirement via a Volunteer Legal Experience.
 A Volunteer Legal Experience allows students to engage in fifty hours of law related public service projects under the supervision of attorneys who have been licensed to practice law for at least three years.

-- Students in the Practicum may only work for a non-profit organization, government agency, for a judge, or in a private law firm doing pro bono or low bono (significantly reduced rate) work.
+- Students may work for a non-profit organization, government agency, a judge, or in a private law firm, provided the law firm work is only pro bono.

-- Because students enrolled in the Practicum are working fewer hours, it is often a useful opportunity for attorneys to get student assistance on discrete research or writing projects, although practicum opportunities are by no means limited to such projects.
+- This is a useful opportunity for attorneys to get student assistance on discrete research or writing projects, given the shorter hours, although the work is by no means limited to such projects.

-If you have a particular project or internship opportunity that you would like to promote to the students at DU Law School, please contact Lindsey Webb, Director of Public Interest, at firstname.lastname@example.org or by phone at 303-871-6585.
+If you have a particular project or externship opportunity that you would like to promote to the students at Denver Law, please contact Alexi Freeman, Director of Externships & Public Interest Initiatives, at email@example.com or by phone at 303-871-6788.